UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 <!-- The coarse and fine scale predictions are upsampled/downsampled as required and combined in a linear manner to produce the final multi-scale keypoint log-likelihood maps. -->

 ##### 2.2 Viewpoint Conditioned Keypoint Likelihood
-In addtion, while modeling local appearance is important for accurate keypoint localization, the global viewpoint context is also crucial to resolve ambiguities and predict likely keypoint configurations.
+In addition, while modeling local appearance is important for accurate keypoint localization, the global viewpoint context is also crucial to resolve ambiguities and predict likely keypoint configurations.
 For example, for a left-facing car, we expect the left wheel to be visible but not the right wheel based on the overall pose.

 To incorporate this global viewpoint reasoning, they propose a non-parametric mixture model that represents the conditional probability distribution of each keypoint's location given the predicted viewpoint.
-Specifically, for a test instance with predicted viewpoint R, they first retrieve all training instances whose viewpoint is within π/6 radians of R. Then the conditional keypoint likelihood is modeled as a mixture of Gaussians centered at the keypoint annotations from these retrieved instances.
+Specifically, for a test instance with predicted viewpoint R, they first retrieve all training instances whose viewpoint is within π/6 radians of R. Then the conditional keypoint likelihood is modeled as a mixture of Gaussian centered at the keypoint annotations from these retrieved instances.

 ![kv3]({{ '/assets/images/32/kv3.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}